-For the inductive defense to work against the empiricist, both (A) and (B) must be the case.
-It's easy to see, however, that if (A) is satisfied then $\neg(B)$ must be the case.
-Conversely, if (B) is satisfied then $\neg(A)$ must be the case.
-This is because whatever epistemology that one may proceed with in order to satisfy (A), it couldn't possibly be (B) given an empiricist understanding of observability.
-Starting from the methodological assumption that (B) is satisfied, there is no possible route that would lead to satisfying (A).
-The very specific class of inferences that realists need to be reliable - inferences to unobservables - cannot be observationally confirmed.
-To argue for the general reliability of IBE, of which inferences to unobservables would be a subset, would run in to two objections.
-The first objection is the classic empiricist rebuttal of sheep and lambs.
-There is no reason for empiricists to venture beyond what the actual evidence, in this case successful inferences with respect to observables, shows.
-Even if any epistemology available shows that IBE is a generally reliable mode of reasoning, empiricists simply do not have to accept that this entails the reliability of IBE with respect to unobservables.
+For the inductive defense to work against the empiricist, both (A) and (B) must be the case, since (A) is the claim that is defended, and (B) is the only dialectically viable route to defend (A).
+It is easy to see, however, that if (A) is satisfied then \neg (B) must be the case.
+This is because whatever epistemology one may proceed with in order to satisfy (A), it could not possibly be (B) given an empiricist understanding of the epistemic salience of observability.
+Conversely, if (B) is satisfied then \neg (A) must be the case.
+This is because the methodological assumption that (B) is satisfied leaves no possible route to satisfying (A).
+Again, this is due to the empiricist understanding of the unobservable/observable distinction.
+If we can confirm that inferences have been successful by observation, those inferences were made to observables.
+Any justification of such inferences does not extend to unobservables.

+The very specific class of inferences that realists need to be reliable-inferences to unobservables-have conclusions that cannot be observationally confirmed.
+To argue for the general reliability of IBE, of which inferences to unobservables would be a subset, would run into two objections.
+The first objection is the empiricist classic rebuttal of sheep and lambs, which states that there is no reason for empiricists to venture beyond what the actual evidence, in this case successful inferences with respect to observables, shows.
+Even if some available epistemology shows that IBE is a generally reliable mode of reasoning, empiricists simply do not have to accept that this entails the reliability of IBE with respect to unobservables.
 It is entirely possible that the reliability of IBE is context-dependent and restricted to observables, and there is no evidence of the sort empiricists accept that can show that this possibility is false.
 The second objection, targeting Kitcher's defense, is that a generalized defense of IBE would imply that metaphysicians using IBE in their theorizing would be as justified as scientific realists are.
 In other words, there would be no way to stop the metaphysical inflation of scientific realism, given that metaphysicians use IBE.
-If IBE is generally reliable, there is no reason for why this reliability shouldn't extend to metaphysics as well.
-Between these two objections, a generalization of the reliability of IBE appears to be a too costly route to venture for realists.
+If IBE is generally reliable, there is no reason why this reliability should not extend to metaphysics as well.5 Between these two objections, a generalization of the reliability of IBE appears to be too costly a route to venture for realists.